-New preliminary flood maps have been released for the areas around Kachina Village and Mountainaire area which replace older, outdated flood maps.
-As a result, flood risks have changed; some property owners will see that their flood risk has increased or decreased, while others will see no change.
+When new preliminary flood maps are released, they replace older, outdated flood maps.
+As a result, flood risks will have changed; some property owners will see that their flood risk has increased or decreased, while others will see no change.

-Due to the COVID-19 pandemic, the Coconino County Flood Control District will not be holding the traditional Flood Risk Open House.
-This would have allowed residents and business owners to visit different stations in person at the Open House to learn about how their flood risk might have changed; possible impacts on flood insurance requirements and costs; what they could do if they disagreed with the preliminary maps and meet one-on-one with a mapping or insurance specialist, or local or FEMA representative.
+Typically, a Flood Risk Open House is held after their release.
+This allows residents and business owners to visit different stations in person to learn about how their flood risk might have changed; possible impacts on flood insurance requirements and costs; what they could do if they disagreed with the preliminary maps and meet one-on-one with a mapping or insurance specialist, or local or FEMA representative.

-Wanting to still inform affected property owners, the District has created two opportunities to hear and learn about this mapping project.
-First, a live virtual Flood Risk Open House meeting will be held discuss the project.
-Details of the meeting are provided on this page and a recording of that meeting will be placed here as well.
+Due to COVID-19 pandemic, Coconino County Flood Control District could not hold one when the preliminary maps were released for Kachina Village/Mountainaire.
+Wanting to still inform affected property owners, the District created two opportunities to hear and learn about this mapping project.
+First, a live virtual Flood Risk Open House meeting was held to discuss the project and a recording of that meeting made for those that could not attend.

-Second, the District has created this series of webpages as an online version of a Flood Risk Open House so property owners can still “visit” each station to learn more about the project.
+Second, the District created a series of webpages as an online version of a Flood Risk Open House so property owners could still “visit” each station to learn more about the project.

-Below are different “stations” for you to visit.
-The first station we recommend to visit is the Identify Your Property’s Flood Risk.
-Just click on this or any other image for station information.
+To the left are different “stations” which were available to visit.
+The first station to visit was the Identify Your Property’s Flood Risk.
+Just click on this or any other links for station information.